-We study geographic patterns because they might give us clues about cause-and-effect.
+We study geographic patterns because they might give us clues about cause-and-effect relationships.

-Here's the general question for this chapter: why do you think people live where they do?

-Here's a specific version of this general question:

-Why do nearly all of the people of the world live on less than 5 percent of the earth?
+So . . . here's the general question for this chapter: why do you think people live where they do?
+Specifically: Why do nearly all of the people of the world live on less than 5 percent of the earth?